Physical Pictures for Quasisymmetry in Crystals

 \subsubsection{Wurtzites}

 Wurtzite materials such as GaN, GaP, and ZnO belong to space group $P6_3mc$ ($C_{6v}^4$) with little group $C_{6v}$ at $\Gamma$.
-Their band structures are commonly modeled using the quasi-cubic approximation \cite{Hopfdeld1960, Cardona1966, Voon1996, ChuangChang1996, Gutsche1967}, treating wurtzite as a strained zincblende (space group $F\bar{4}3m$ or $T_d^2$) along the $[111]$ direction.
-Thus, the quasi-cubic approximation can be interpreted as a \textit{pseudosymmetry}, assuming the wurtzite lattice is close to a cubic one.
+Their band structures are commonly modeled using the quasicubic approximation \cite{Hopfdeld1960, Cardona1966, Voon1996, ChuangChang1996, Gutsche1967}, treating wurtzite as a strained zincblende (space group $F\bar{4}3m$ or $T_d^2$) along the $[111]$ direction.
+Thus, the quasicubic approximation can be interpreted as a \textit{pseudosymmetry}, assuming the wurtzite lattice is close to a cubic one.
 This can now be interpreted as a special case from the first quasisymmetry picture.
-Since $C_{6v}^4$ is not a subgroup of $T_d^2$, the quasi-cubic approximation does not involve direct group extension as in picture I. Instead, it operates through compatibility relations established via the common subgroup $C_3^1 \subset C_{6v}^4$ and $C_3^1 \subset T_d^2$.
-Additionally, we introduce a second quasisymmetry for wurtzites based on spatial inversion $\mathcal{I}$, yielding the QS group $D_{6h}^4 = C_{6v}^4 \otimes \{E, \mathcal{I}\}$, and compare its constraints with those from the quasi-cubic approximation.
+Since $C_{6v}^4$ is not a subgroup of $T_d^2$, the quasicubic approximation does not involve direct group extension as in picture I. Instead, it operates through compatibility relations established via the common subgroup $C_3^1 \subset C_{6v}^4$ and $C_3^1 \subset T_d^2$.
+Additionally, we introduce a second quasisymmetry for wurtzites based on spatial inversion $\mathcal{I}$, yielding the QS group $D_{6h}^4 = C_{6v}^4 \otimes \{E, \mathcal{I}\}$, and compare its constraints with those from the quasicubic approximation.
 The compatible irreps for each band under the $C_{6v}^4$, $T_d^2$ and $D_{6h}^4$ groups are shown in Table~\ref{tab:Wurtzite_irreps}.